ironcev/sharpen.rocks/content/blog/sharpen-vs-resharper.md

 ReSharper runs 24 / 7.
 Once installed, it becomes an integral part of overall Visual Studio coding experience.
 When you get use to it, it becomes difficult to imagine programming without it.
 Unlike that, Sharpen is meant to be used occasionally and started on demand.

 Yes, you heard it right.
 Sharpen does not offer any suggestions in the editor while typing and it never will.
 Running the analysis must be a conscious, separate act.
-Act performed in order to learn, to recognize refactoring potential, to plan switching the code base to new C# features.
+Act performed in order to learn, to recognize refactoring potential, to plan switching the codebase to new C# features.

 This being said, one of my major motivations to develop Sharpen was supporting my talks and workshops.
 Demonstrating new C# features on artificial code samples is not nearly that powerful and didactically advanced as demonstrating them on real-life code - *your* own code.